HIGHLIGHTS YOU WON'T WANT TO MISS

 Now?
 OMG!
 If fun in the sun is your thing, then this is definitely the place for you.
 88 acres of super fun-filled experiences to be had; from tame to thrill-seeking, from wet to dry adventure activities, from live performances to interactive wildlife.

-There is everything you could imagine here to entertain and keep you cool in the tropics.
+There is everything you could imagine here to entertain you and keep you cool in the tropics.

-Sunway Lagoon has an incredible 6 theme parks, yes 6! including Nickelodeon Land, and 90 different attractions with all manor of pools, water rides, rapids, amusement rides, scream park, jungle, volcano, bungee jumping, go karts, flying fox, zoo, and the list goes on – it’s definitely a highlight for kids and families.
+Sunway Lagoon has an incredible 6 theme parks, yes 6! including Nickelodeon Land, and 90 different attractions with all manor of pools, water rides, rapids, amusement rides, scream park, jungle, volcano, bungee jumping, go karts, flying fox, zoo, and the list goes on – it’s definitely one of the major Kuala Lumpur highlights for kids and families.

 You will need a whole day at least, if not longer.
 Tickets vary in price and there’s always deals to be found.
 Here are some I’ve found for you.